mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 In tunnel mode, the CONNECT-IP request MUST contain the IP-Version header to indicate if IPv4 or IPv6 is used for the IP packet in the tunnel payload.
-Further, the request MAY contain an IP-Address header to request use of an IP addres or IP address range.
+Further, the request MAY contain an IP-Address header to request use of an IP address or IP address range.

 # MASQUE server behavior {#server}